 Fish tanks are a critical component of aquaponics.
-Fish require specific conditions to thrive and survive.
+Your fish will live in the fish tank, and they require specific conditions to thrive and survive.
 Therefore, the fish tank should be chosen wisely.
-There are important aspects that need to be considered in choosing your fish tank.
+There are essential aspects that need to be considered in determining your fish tank.

+The Tank shapes affect water circulation, and it's risky to have a tank with poor circulation.
 Although any tank's shape will work, round tanks with flat bottoms are recommended for aquaponics.
-A round shape tank allows water to circulate uniformly and transports solid wastes towards the tank's center.
-Square tank with flat bottom works, but it requires active solid waste removal.
-Tank shapes affect water circulation, and it's risky to have a tank with poor circulation.
-Artistically shaped tanks with many curves and bends can create dead sp[ots in the water with no circulation.
-These areas gather wastes and create dangerous anoxic conditions for the fish.
-It is important to choose a tank that fits the characteristics of the aquatic species reared because many species of bottom-dwelling fish show better growth and less stress with adequate horizontal space.
+A round-shaped tank allows water to circulate uniformly and transports solid wastes toward the tank's center.
+Artistically shaped tanks with many curves and bends can create dead spots in the water with no circulation.
+These areas gather waste and create dangerous anoxic conditions for the fish.

-The material should be either a strong, inert plastic or fiberglass because of their durability and long life span.
-Plastic and fiberglass are easy to install for plumbing and are fairly light.
+The material should be either a robust and inert plastic or fiberglass because of its durability and long life span.
+Plastic and fiberglass are easy to install for plumbing and are relatively light.
 Metal is not advisable because of rust.
 If you're using a plastic container, make sure that they are food-grade and UV-resistant because direct sunlight can destroy the plastic.

 White or other light-colored fish tanks are advisable because they allow easy viewing of the fish inside the tanks.
 White tanks also reflect the sunlight and keep the water cool.